macdaliot/py-beach/README.md

 the webserver since it's likely to get exploited first).
 In this situation you could setup a common ident for all Actors needing to talk together in your cloud, and a second ident for the untrusted web server to talk to the "entry point" Actor in your cloud, limiting exposure.

+### Request ID
+Each unique request (so across retries and across broadcast) has a unique UUID ID field.
+This means it can be used to keep changes idempotent in the event of a failure-retry.
+For a short discussion of this kind of logic see http://www.ebaytechblog.com/2012/08/14/cassandra-data-modeling-best-practices-part-2/ (search for idempotent).